Kreativsoehne/Cookieconsent/readme.md

 Version 3 has significant breaking changes and is not compatible with older version.
 However, if you find bugs or issues within v2 kindly open a [issue](https://github.com/Kreativsoehne/Cookieconsent/issues) with us and we'll see about updating v2 if necessary.

 **Note2**:
 Version 3 is currently in development and may contain bugs and issues.
 Use at your own discretion.
-The documentation may also not reflect all changes yet.

 ## Install